Who Gets the Farm? Property settlements where adult children are involved

-In a property settlement law, identifying the legal owner of the property is the starting point and a quick search of the land title records will confirm the current legal owners.
+In property law, identifying the legal owner of the property is the starting point and a quick search of the land title records will confirm the current legal owners.
 In many situations, that is where the ownership issue ends.

-There are, of course, exceptions and in the case of rural farming properties, the exceptions occur more frequently than you might expect and the impending transfer of a farming property from one generation to the next is common.
+There are, of course, exceptions, and in the case of rural farming properties, the exceptions occur more frequently than you might expect and the impending transfer of a farming property from one generation to the next is common.

 The reality is that in farming cases, we often see a situation where the legal interest in the farm is sought to be challenged by an adult child to reflect what has already been substantial contributions over many years based on the promise of future ownership.

-In practice this means that rather than having to go to two separate Courts where on the one hand a child and their parents are required to deal with the law of Equity and the parents must then go to a different Court to determine their property settlement under the Family Law Act, the one Court can deal with both matters at the same time.
+In practice, this means that rather than having to go to two separate courts where on the one hand a child and their parents are required to deal with the law of equity and the parents must then go to a different court to determine their property settlement under the Family Law Act, the one court can deal with both matters at the same time.

-Such an approach makes a lot of sense where the intertwining of the family relationship, property and the matters that need to be considered are all part of the same dispute.
+Such an approach makes a lot of sense where the intertwining of the family relationship, property, and the matters that need to be considered are all part of the same dispute.
 The same judge can hear the full story from everybody and then work out what should happen by applying the different law which applies to the property settlement between parents and the law of equity which relates to the interests of those third parties.

 Again, what is most important is the facts and circumstances of each individual matter and how those facts are likely to be taken into account.
 Where there are third party rights involved, obtaining quality independent legal advice at an early stage can make a very big difference to the end outcome.

-What is clear is that if there are competing rights of parents and adult children when parents separate they can be resolved through one process at considerably less expense and delay.
+What is clear is that if there are competing rights of parents and adult children when parents separate, they can be resolved through one process at considerably less expense and delay.